Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

-\subsection{Reducing 2-vertex connectivity to 2-edge connectivity}

-In order to prove Lemma \ref{9/10}, we need a way to reduce vertex connectivity to edge-connectivity.
+In order to prove this lemma, we need a way to reduce vertex connectivity to edge-connectivity to be able to employ the top-down coloring approach.

+\subsubsection{Reducing 2-vertex connectivity to 2-edge connectivity}

+We now present an approach to reduce vertex connectivity to edge-connectivity.
 Let $G=(V,E)$ be a 4-regular 4-edge-connected graph.
 Note that $G$ must be 2-vertex-connected.
 Let $T$ be a spanning tree of $G$ such that $T$ does not have any vertices of degree four and let $L=E\setminus T$ be the set of links.
-We can assume that $T$ is rooted at a leaf of $T$.